 Each night in Polk County, hundreds of people are homeless; half of which are children.
 The impact of losing a home is traumatic, especially for children.
 The resulting instability creates insecurity, worry, low self-esteem, and difficulty focusing in school and studying.

-A few weeks prior to our host week, we post a volunteer sign-up board in the gathering space.
+A few weeks prior to our host week (next one is June 23-29, 2019), we post a volunteer sign-up board in the gathering space.
 Below are a list of the areas where volunteers are needed: